Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Numerical experiments

-{\bf Example 3}.
+{\bf Example 5}.
 This problem comes from \cite{Betcke}.
 It is a nonlinear eigenvalue problem modeling a radio-frequency gun cavity that is of the form where $M,\ K,\ W_1,\ W_2$ are real symmetric matrices of size $9956 \times 9956$.
-From these matrices, we constructed the following QEP of the form
+From these matrices, we constructed a QEP of the form

-We used IRSOAR and IMSOAR for $dtol=10^{-8},\ ctol=10^{-8}$ to compute the $24$ eigenvalues nearest to $\sigma=0.5+0.5i$ and the associated eigenvectors.
-We stopped the algorithms after 50 restarts were used.
-Table~\ref{3-T1} reported the results.
+which is purely for our test purpose.
+We used IRGSOAR and IGSOAR to compute the six eigenvalues nearest to $\sigma=0.5+0.5i$ and the associated eigenvectors.
+Table~\ref{3-T1} and Figure~\ref{figure3-1} reported the results.

-It is remarkable to see that for $k=40$ and $p=5,10$ and 15, IRSOAR used only one restart while IMSOAR failed to converge after 50 restarts.
-So the IRSOAR is much more efficient than IMSOAR.
-We have also observed that there was no deflation for both algorithms.
-If we instead took a bigger $k=50$ and $p=10$, we found that IRSOAR computed the desired eigenpairs without restart but IMSOAR still did not converge.
-So for this problem, IRSOAR worked very well but IMSOAR completely failed for given $(k,p)$.

-To better look into the convergence behavior, Figure~\ref{figure3-1} depicted the convergence curves of both algorithms for $k=40,\ p=10$ and $k=40,\ p=15$.
-We see that for IMSOAR the maximum relative residuals of Ritz pairs stayed roughly between $10^{-6}\sim 10^{-4}$ and did not decrease further as restarts proceeded.
-Furthermore, keep in mind that in the first cycle IRSOAR and IMSOAR used the same starting vector and computed approximate eigenpairs with respect to the same subspace.
-It is strikingly seen from Figure~\ref{figure3-1} that in the first cycle the maximum residual norms obtained by RSOAR improved those obtained by MSOAR by at least three orders, a very big gain.
-Experimentally, this confirms the theory of \cite{huangjialin} and indicates that one can benefit much from the refined projection principle.

-{\bf Example 4}.
-In this example, the QEP $Q(\lambda)x =( \lambda^2M + \lambda C + (1 + i\mu)K)x=0$ arises in a model of a concrete structure supporting a machine assembly \cite{Betcke, Feriani}.
-The matrices have dimension 2472, where $M$ is real diagonal and of low rank, and $C$ is the viscous damping matrix and is pure imaginary and diagonal.
-The factor $1 + i\mu$ adds uniform hysteretic damping.
-The default is $\mu = 0.04$.

-We ran IRSOAM and IMSOAR to compute the $30$ eigenvalues of $Q(\lambda)x=0$ nearest to $\sigma=34+10i$ and the corresponding eigenvectors.
-Table~\ref{4-T1} reported the results.

-It is seen that this problem is easy to solve by both IRSOAR and IMSOAR.
-The algorithms converged smoothly and quickly.
-For fixed $p=8$ and $k=42,45,50$, both algorithms used fewer restarts with increasing $k$.
-These phenomena are in accordance with the theory since subspaces of increasing dimensions $k+p$ should generally contain more information on the desired eigenvectors.
-For $p=5$, IRSOAR and IMSOAR had one deflation at the 39th, 40th and 41th restarts, and they broke down at the 41th restart.
-For $p=8$, both algorithms had one deflation at each of the last four restarts, and broke down at the 42th restart.

-Figure \ref{figure4-1} depicted the convergence processes and deflation details with $k=42,\ p=8$, from which we see that both IRSOAR and IMSOAR had four deflations at the last restart.
-In addition, the figure illustrates that although IRSOAR and IMSOAR both used five restarts to achieve the convergence, IRSOAR gave smaller residuals, i.e., more accurate approximate eigenpairs, at each restart.

-{\bf Example 5}.
-We consider the damped vibration mode of an acoustic fluid confined in a cavity with absorbing walls capable of dissipating acoustic energy \cite{huangjialin}.
-We take the same geometrical data as in \cite{huangjialin} and more properties on this problem can be found there.
-The QEP is